 .
 Please click on "Find a Job" and then "Job Search Toolkit."
 Test Preparation Information is located under the "Employment Test Assistance" section.

 You can also access test preparation for the computerized portion of the test by going to http://www.shldirect.com/practice_tests.html

-The resulting eligible register for this examination will be used to fill vacancies throughout Los Angeles County in the Department of Agricultural Commissioner/Weights and Measures.
-AVAILABLE SHIFT:
+The list of successful candidates created from this exam will be used to fill vacancies throughout the Department of Agricultural Commissioner/Weights and Measures as they occur.